-After working out in the morning I begin my workday at 8:00am.
-From 8:00-10:00am I write or edit content for marketing campaigns.
-At 10:00am I respond to emails and do project managing.
-By 11:00am I am usually ready for lunch and then am back to work at 11:30am where I start to work on specific projects, for example updating websites, research, analyzing data, etc. By 2:00pm my brain is exhausted and I try to attend meetings during the rest of the afternoon for goal setting, looking over strategy, dissecting campaigns, and more.
-Following my afternoon meetings I spend time with my family and then work a little more in the evening.
-I am the most creative at night and will do design work at 8:00pm.
-Then at 9:00pm I do one more email check before heading to bed where I will read to calm down.
+After working out in the morning I begin my workday at 8:00 am.
+From 8:00-10:00 am I create content for marketing campaigns.
+At 10:00 am I respond to emails and do project managing.
+By 11:00 am I am usually ready for lunch and then am back to work at 11:30 am where I start to work on specific projects, for example updating websites, research, analyzing data, etc. At 2:00 pm my brain is exhausted and I try to attend meetings during the rest of the afternoon for goal setting, looking over strategy, dissecting campaigns, and more.
+Following my afternoon meetings, I spend time with my family and then work a little more in the evening.
+I am the most creative at night and will do design work at 8:00 pm.
+Then at 9:00p m I do one more email check before heading to bed where I will read to calm down.

 The above is an ideal day using the 90 minute work cycle with breaks throughout the day, and I do mean ideal.
 Some days I have meetings in the morning and have deadlines that require content written in the afternoon.
 When my schedule alters from my desired workflow I am less productive.
 However, by understanding my workflow I can create extremely productive days with limited distractions and wasted time.

 Using the above techniques has allowed me to be a professional time traveler and produce more than others in less overall time.
 You can do the same and will be amazed at what you can accomplish when you prioritize your time properly.